Heatherton Girls School – Academic Curriculum

 As we track the girls’ progress from a young age, we are able to predict with a high degree of accuracy if we feel a pupil will pass the Transfer Test (11+).

-In Year 5, our parents meet with the Deputy Head, who is on hand to give advice regarding future schools and will advise you regarding the senior schools in which we feel your daughter will thrive.
+From Year 4, our parents meet with the Head, who is on hand to give advice regarding future schools and will advise you regarding the senior schools in which we feel your daughter will thrive.

 A Learning-Powered school